MirisWisdom/HCE/spv3/legacy/installer/cli/doc/specification.md

 The core package is named `0x01.bin`, and the subdirectory packages have their own numbers.

-## File
+## Entry

+An Entry is a member of the [Package](#package) entity.
+It is effectively a file in the archive on the filesystem.
+Entries are comprised of:

+- Name: The identifier of the entry, which matches the file/directory it represents.
+- Type: The kind of filesystem record (i.e. file or directory) the entry represents.

-A file, in this context, is a member of the [Package](#package) entity.
-It can be imagined as an entry in an archive file.
-The `File` type is used by the library to determine which files should be backed up prior to installing SPV3.
+Entries are used by the  library to determine which files should be backed up prior to installing SPV3.

-This section covers the installation, backup and persistence implementations.

-- [**Installation**](#installation): the routine of extracting the SPV3.2 files
-  from the packages to the filesystem.
-- [**Backup**](./specification.md): pre-installation backup of SPV3.2 files
-  which may already exist on the filesystem.
-- [**Persistence**](#persistence): storing the installation manifest, including what files to install & where.